JohnEstropia/CoreStore/README.md

 ```
 This allows for non-contiguous updates.
 Do note that this flexibility comes with a price: you are now responsible for managing concurrency for the transaction.
 As uncle Ben said, "with great power comes great race conditions."

-As the above example also shows, only unsafe transactions are allowed to call `commit()` multiple times; doing so with synchronous and asynchronous transactions will trigger an assert.
+As the above example also shows, with unsafe transactions `commit()` can be called multiple times.

 You've seen how to create transactions, but we have yet to see how to make *creates*, *updates*, and *deletes*.
 The 3 types of transactions above are all subclasses of `BaseDataTransaction`, which implements the methods shown below.